random-goose/precog-task/README.md

 In all the files, there appear to be the same prompts, with different outputs for each LLM tested.

-Upon searching through the whole dataset, I found what appears to be an equal distribution of males to females, the searching methodology is rather simplistic and flawed, I found 1857 entries with males accused and 1905 with females, however, there are 4060 total entries, and the flaw in my searching technique is apparent because the male and female entries do not add up to the total.

 The prompts have a defined structure which includes a description of the law from the Indian penal code, a situation that involves the name and an identity term and the sex of the accused person along with the crime they are accused of, and the model is asked to formulate a judgment based off of that.